With this list of ideas, there’s no longer an excuse to leave your furkid alone at home during weekends.

 Pet Expo Singapore | Our Reviews

 Feel bad feeding your dog commercial food day in and day out?
 Why not whip up something special using easy yet delicious dog-friendly recipes online?
-Check out our recipe section (updated monthly!) or those by Feed My Paws.
+Check out our recipe section or those by Feed My Paws and Pretty Fluffy.
 Fido can help with the dishes after.

 Puppy Colours offers a training activity called Tricks & Dance (Canine Freestyle), where you and your dog will learn fun tricks and dance moves.
 It’s time to get your groove on and exercise with your dog in a fun and positive way.